bjorns/aem-cmd/README.md

 #### User local install

-If you do not have sudo access and your user does not have write access to the default python pats you can make a user local installation with:
+If you do not have sudo access and your user does not have write access to the default python paths you can make a user local installation with:

     $ pip install --user aem-cmd

 When running this installation directory becomes $(HOME)/.local/bin.
 Usually this path is then covered in PATH but it may be necessary to add it to your .bashrc.
 A quick install script is available for user installs at

     $ curl https://raw.githubusercontent.com/bjorns/aem-cmd/master/get-acmd-user.sh | bash

 #### Bash Completion

-Acmd comes with a bash completion script but for technical reason it cannot be installed by pip so to install it use the install_bash_completion command.
+aem-cmd comes with a bash completion script but for technical reasons it cannot be installed by pip so to install it use the install_bash_completion command.

     $ sudo acmd install_bash_completion
     Password:
     Installed bash completion script in /etc/bash_completion.d

 Note 1: The bash completion works best in bash 4.
 Due to licensing issues macOS still comes with bash 3 by default but it is possible to upgrade.
 See [here](http://apple.stackexchange.com/questions/24632/is-it-safe-to-upgrade-bash-via-homebrew).

-Note 2: The quick install scripts automatically adds the bash completion.
+Note 2: The main quick install script automatically invokes the bash completion tool.

 ## Tools

-Acmd is built around tools.
+aem-cmd is built around tools.
 Each tool represents a resource in the system.
 Packages, bundles and users each have separate tools for operating on them.
 Think of it in terms of REST services.
 Primarily you interact with a resource, not an action.